induktio/thinker/Technical.md

 GCC versions older than 8.1.0 are not supported.
 After installing MinGW, new paths need to be entered in Settings > Compiler > Toolchain Executables for the default GNU GCC Compiler profile.

-Another way to build Thinker on Linux platforms is to convert the CodeBlocks project file into actual Makefiles and then compile them using g++-mingw-w64.
+Another way to build Thinker on Linux platforms is to convert the CodeBlocks project files into actual Makefiles and then compile them using g++-mingw-w64 (posix threading version required).
 A build script that does all these steps is provided in `tools/compile` folder.

-1. First install dependencies: `apt install build-essential g++-mingw-w64-i686`
+1. First install dependencies: `apt install build-essential g++-mingw-w64-i686-posix`
-2. Clone [cbp2make](https://github.com/dmpas/cbp2make) and compile it from sources.
+2. Install [cbp2make](https://github.com/mirai-computing/cbp2make) rev156 (other versions not supported) or compile it from sources.
-3. Install `cbp2make` binary on a folder included in the environment PATH.
+3. Make sure that `cbp2make` binary is included in the environment PATH.
 4. Build Thinker: `./tools/compile/mingw-compile.sh`
 5. Get compiled binaries from: `build/bin/`